artic-network/sealion/about.md

 ## Development

-Sealion was developed by the [ARTIC Network](https://artic.network/) to support real-time genomic epidemiology and outbreak response.

-### Lead Developer
-- **Andrew Rambaut** - University of Edinburgh
+Sealion was designed by **Andrew Rambaut** - University of Edinburgh

-### Contributors
-- The ARTIC Network team and community

 ## Technology